Bernard Natan: Adult film controversy

-In 1911, Natan and colleagues were convicted of making erotic films, he was jailed for a short time and fined 1,000 francs but due to his exceptional record fighting in World War I this was later removed from his record.Rossel-Kirschen and Willems, p.
-168-169.
+In 1911, Natan and colleagues were convicted of making erotic films, he was jailed for a short time and fined 1,000 francs but due to his exceptional record fighting in World War I this was later removed from his record.

 Some sources have claimed that Natan's career in pornography did not end there.
 Joseph Slade suggests that Natan may have directed at least one hardcore pornographic film in Romania and produced and acted in at least 20 hardcore heterosexual and bisexual films between 1920 and 1927.
 Slade wrote that nearly all French pornographic films from this period which include bisexual and homosexual content were produced by Natan.
-The same source states that Natan himself was bisexual, and engaged in intercourse in Le Menage Moderne de Madame Butterfly (1920) and La Maîtresse du Capitaine de Meydeux (1924).
+The same source states that Natan himself was bisexual, and engaged in intercourse in Le Ménage moderne de Madame Butterfly (1920) and La Maîtresse du Capitaine de Meydeux (1924).
 Furthermore, Slade claimed that he introduced masochism into French pornographic film.

-Slade's claims are disputed by the historians of the French organization "Les Indépendants du Premier Siècle", who argue that the various actors in question are not Natan and that accusations at Natan's trial and in Paris-Match connecting him to the adult film industry were false.Droit de réponse Mise au point Sur le grand producteur Bernard Natan, LIPS.org, Natan, a 2013 documentary film, compares stills from the adult films attributed to Natan with official headshots and shows that several pornographic actors have been mistaken for Natan but are not him.
+Slade's claims are disputed by the historians of the French organization "Les Indépendants du Premier Siècle", who argue that the various actors in question are not Natan and that accusations at Natan's trial and in Paris Match connecting him to the adult film industry were false.
+Natan, a 2013 documentary film, compares stills from the adult films attributed to Natan with official headshots and shows that several pornographic actors have been mistaken for Natan but are not him.
 Joseph Slade now admits there is room for doubt over whether Natan worked in pornography at any time after 1910.

 Death

 World War II broke out while Natan was in prison awaiting trial, and Nazi Germany conquered France.
 After Natan's release from prison, the French government handed him over to the occupying German authorities.
-Natan was sent to the Auschwitz concentration camp on 25 September 1942, where it is believed he died in 1943.
+He was transferred from prison in September 1942 to the camp at Drancy, and shortly afterwards deported to the Auschwitz concentration camp on 25 September 1942, where it is believed he was murdered in 1942 or 1943.